 Want to improve your metallurgy and metals engineering knowledge?
 See our metallurgy courses page for training options.

-Finally, the formability of a metal also depends on the state of stress on a metal during forming.
+Finally, the metal formability also depends on the state of stress on a metal during forming.
 The state of stress depends on the shape of the component being fabricated and the process used to form the component.
 Forming limit diagrams are used to predict whether the forming strains to which a metal will be exposed will result in necking or cracking.